The housing market is constantly changing from one month to the next. So, we investigated if this spring is a good time

 Due to the pandemic, mortgage lenders started asking for larger deposits as a means of security.
-Deposit prices were upped to around 15%, and many people found it hard to get on the property ladder.
+Deposit prices were upped to around 15%, and many people found it hard to save enough to get on the property ladder.

 So, in April 2021, the government introduced the 95% Mortgage Guarantee Scheme, which reduces the risk to lenders – making them more willing to accept smaller deposits, as low as 5% deposits.

-95% mortgages granted under the Mortgage Guarantee Scheme are still subject to the usual credit checks, but it means that you'd only need have 5% of your potential new home's value saved up as a deposit to help you get on the ladder.
+95% mortgages granted under the Mortgage Guarantee Scheme are still subject to the usual credit and other checks, but this means that you'd only need have 5% of your potential new home's value saved up as a deposit to help you get on or move up the ladder.